majirajib4747/Project4_Team2/README.md

 ## Early Detection of Alzheimer's Disease

 First, we tried to find out whether any early detection is feasible for Alzheimer's disease.
 We had used an OASIS Dataset from [Kaggle]( https://www.kaggle.com/code/ahmedghobashi/detecting-early-alzheimer-s/input) and did required data cleansing.
+There were 373 rows of data.
 The features from this dataset were as follows:

 | Feature Descriptions  |
 |---|